humemai/co-learning/graph-learning/README.md

 **TODO-1: The excel files had more than one sheet per file. pandas dataframe only use the first sheet.
 Ask Emma if it's necessary to use other sheets as well.**
+Answer Emma: Using the first sheet is fine.
+The second sheet is just a different ordering of the same CPs, made for analysis purposes.

 **TODO-2: Next time I get this data, find a way to get it raw TypeDB data, not an excel file.
 It wasn't so easy to parse the excel spreadsheets.**
+Answer Emma: Yes, I'll make sure you have that.
+I will try to send you some raw TypeDB data either today or beginning of next week.

 ## OWL/RDF ontology (schema)